ahmedsomaa/data-structures-and-algorithms/data-structures/arrays/arrays.md

 An array is a fundamental data structure that stores a collection of elements, where each element is identified by at least one array index or key.
 Arrays are commonly used for organizing data and facilitating efficient access and manipulation.

+Arrays are:

+- collection of items stored at contiguous memory locations.
+- in some programming languages, arrays only store values of the same type and their length has to be defined at the time of creation.

 ## Overview

 Arrays can be categorized based on their dimensions: